mob-programming/react-js/README.md

 - When the reset button is clicked, the counter tally resets to zero

 ## Methodology
 Use TDD with Jest and React-testing-library.

+### Starting Point
+- A React component is prepared
+- A failing test is prepared, and a hint in the component is provided
+- Some CSS is prepared, but can be changed to suit the mob's desires

 ### Resources